 500 members are entitled to one delegate.
 The conference will be held starting Saturday, June 21, in New York City.
-Each delegate will be taxed \$25 for a central fund, out of which will be paid the expenses of all delegates of the collapse of the Second International were, of the European work ers, and the pressure of their immediate economic interests (as understood by them)" What guarantee is there in the whole vague program outlined in Comrade Hillquit's lettersummed up in the phrase "Socialist propaganda"which leads us to believe that the skilled workers are going to forget their "immediate economic interests"?
-That there is a fundamental difference of principle between the Left Wing and the dominant "moderate Socialism" which controls the Party, is nowhere more clearly indicated than by Comrade Hillquit's phrase, "In countries which have passed, or are passing, to a regimé of Communist or Socialist government . . ."
+Each delegate will be taxed \$25 for a central fund, out of which will be paid the expenses of all delegates Left Wing Locals and Branches, act!
+Send com-munications to Maximilian Cohen, 43 West 29th St., New York City.

+of the collapse of the Second International were, "the economic organization of the European workers, and the pressure of their immediate economic interests (as understood by them)'

+What guarantee is there in the whole vague program outlined in Comrade Hillquit's lettersummed up in the phrase "Socialist propaganda"which leads us to believe that the skilled workers are going to forget their "immediate economic interests"?
+That there is a fundamental difference of principle between the Left Wing and the dominant "moderate Socialism" which controls the Party, is no-where more clearly indicated than by Comrade Hillquit's phrase, "In countries which have passed, or are passing, to a regimé of Communist or Socialist government . . ."
 This is a recognition of a distinction between the two; this is an implied differentiation between two forms of the Cooperative Commonwealth, which we do not admit.

-What is the nature of this distinction?
-The following quotation indicates Comrade Hillquit's conception of it: Shall the socialization of industries and national life be attempted by one master stroke, or shall it be carried out gradually and slowly?
-Shall the working class immediately assume the sole direction of the government as a working-class government, or shall it share governmental power and responsibilities with the capitalist class, at least, 'during the period of transition' "?
+ment, or shall it share governmental power and responsibilities with the capitalist class, at least, 'dur-ing the period of transition' "?